Airline Transport Pilots Licence (ATPL)

 Commercial Pilots licence

-If you want to start from little or no experience then the full course to achieving what is known as a 'Frozen Airline Transport Pilots Licence (ATPL)' will take around 18 months.
-After that there will be further qualifications for specific aircraft, depending upon the airline, and then you would be eligible to work as a First Officer.
+If you want to start with little or no experience then the full course to achieving what is known as a 'Frozen Airline Transport Pilots Licence (ATPL)' will take around 18 months.
+After that, there will be further qualifications for specific aircraft, depending upon the airline, and then you would be eligible to work as a First Officer.

 The course we offer is to train you to the level where you can obtain the European Commercial Pilot Licence with Multi-Engine Rating.

 The first step in the modular process is to obtain a PPL (Private Pilots Licence).
-This is described more fully on the other pages in this site.
+This is described more fully on the other pages on this site.